jinzaizhichi/dev/wiki/Empirical-Laws.md

 [Wikipedia](https://en.wikipedia.org/wiki/Lotka%27s_law)

+### The Mary Beard Inversion

+> Instead of asking what were the conditions for failure, a better question is sometimes
+> to ask what were the conditions that made it so successful in the first place.

+Or, put another way:

+> Sometimes prolonged success is the exception rather than the failure

 ### Metcalfe's Law

 > The effect of a telecommunications network is proportional to the square of the number of connected users of the system.